AleksandarDzudzevic/TutoringWebApp/README.md

 Fig. 14 shows the registration function for the social network website Citio.

 in Fig.14
-When developing the registration system shown in Fig.14 using generalization I was able to recognize a way to solve one of the criteria requirements by including an option bar in the registration where a user would input the country which would later be used in the filtering options for tutors.
+When developing the registration system shown in Fig.14 using generalization I was able to recognize a way to solve one of the criteria requirements by including an option bar in the registration where a user would input the country and the account type (student/tutor) which would later be used in the filtering options.
 This helped with solving the problem of seeing irrelevant content creators who are not located in the same country.
 Then I implemented abstraction I used sqlite3.connect instead of the databse_wroker method I used in other cases in order to not have to modify that method jsut because of this specific case.

 ### Login System
 ```.py